-An EOB is a statement an issuer sends the enrollee to explain what medical treatments and/or services it paid for on an enrollee's behalf, the issuer's payment, and the enrollee's financial responsibility pursuant to the terms of the policy.
+An EOB is a statement an issuer sends an enrollee that lists the medical treatments or services it paid for on an enrollee's behalf, the issuer's payment, and the enrollee's financial responsibility pursuant to the terms of the policy.

 Understanding your EOB

 In-Network: Doctors, hospitals, clinics, and other health care providers who have a contract with your plan to provide services to you at a discount.

-Out-of-Network: Services from health care providers who don't have a contract with your plan will usually cost you more than those received from an in-network provider.
+Out-of-Network: Services from health care providers who do not have a contract with your plan will usually cost you more than those received from an in-network provider.

 Out of Pocket: The total amount that you will pay during a policy period before your plan begins to pay at 100% of the allowed amount.
 This limit may include copayments and deductibles.
 It does not include your premium, charges over allowed amounts, or services that are non-covered.

 Plan's Limit: This is the specific deductible, coinsurance, or out-of-pocket amount for your plan, and what you may owe cannot exceed these amounts.
 This does not include copayments or non-covered services.